Nebraska vs. Purdue NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Nebraska and its opponents have gone over the current 49-point total in four of seven games (57.1%) this season.
+- Nebraska and its opponents have combined to score more than 50 points in four of seven games this season.

-- Purdue's games have gone over 49 points in two opportunities this season.
+- Purdue's games have gone over 50 points in just one opportunity this season.

-- Saturday's over/under is 3.9 points lower than the two team's combined 52.9 points per game average.
+- The combined points per game average of the two teams, 52.9, is 2.9 points above Saturday's over/under.

-- This contest's total is 13.3 points more than the 35.7 these two squads combine to surrender per game this season.
+- These two squads combine to allow 35.7 points per game, 14.3 fewer than this contest's over/under.

-- The Cornhuskers and their opponents have scored an average of 53.9 points per game in 2021, 4.9 more than Saturday's total.
+- Cornhuskers games this season feature an average total of 53.9 points, a number 3.9 points higher than Saturday's over/under.

-- The 52.0 PPG average total in Boilermakers games this season is 3.0 points more than this game's over/under.
+- In 2021, games involving the Boilermakers have averaged a total of 52 points, two more than the set total in this contest.

 Nebraska Stats and Trends

-- This season, the Cornhuskers have two ATS wins in three games as a favorite of 7 points or more.
+- The Cornhuskers have been favored by 7.5 points or more two times this season and have covered the spread in all of them.

-- Nebraska's games this year have gone over the total in three out of seven opportunities (42.9%).
+- Nebraska's games this year have hit the over on three of seven set point totals (42.9%).

-- Nebraska is 3-3 against the spread and 3-4 overall in games when it scores more than 16.3 points.
+- Nebraska is 3-3 against the spread and 3-4 overall in games when it puts up more than 16.3 points.

-- The Cornhuskers have turned the ball over one more time (9 total) than the Boilermakers have forced a turnover (8) this season.
+- The Cornhuskers have turned the ball over nine times this season, one more turnover than the Boilermakers have forced (8).

 - Find the latest spread and moneyline odds for Nebraska at SISportsbook.